 - C. Default and Stop Work / Terminate for Cause - i.
 The issuance of a citation or other noncompliance notice by the Design Professional, United States Environmental Protection Agency, the Georgia Environmental Protection Division, or a Local Issuing Authority related to the Clean Water Act, the Georgia Water Quality Control Act, or the Georgia Soil Erosion and Sedimentation Act, Land Disturbance Activities Permit, NPDES Permit, or any rules, regulations, local ordinances or permits promulgated or issued thereunder, is sufficient cause for the Owner to stop work for the entire Project at the cost of the Contractor until the citation deficiencies are remediated to the satisfaction of the Owner.
-For this situation, the General Requirements 5.1.2 Owner's and Program Manager's Right to stop work is modified as follows: "The Owner and/or the Owner's Representative reserves the right, upon the issuance of a citation or other noncompliance notice by the Design Professional, United States Environmental Protection Agency, the Georgia Environmental Protection Division, or a Local Issuing Authority, to immediately stop the work of the entire Project by oral direction, at the Owner's or Owner's Representative's sole discretion, in conjunction with written notice provided to the Contractor within 24 hours.
+For this situation, the General Requirements 5.1.2 Owner's and Program Manager's Right to stop work is modified as follows: "The Owner and / or the Owner's Representative reserves the right, upon the issuance of a citation or other noncompliance notice by the Design Professional, United States Environmental Protection Agency, the Georgia Environmental Protection Division, or a Local Issuing Authority, to immediately stop the work of the entire Project by oral direction, at the Owner's or Owner's Representative's sole discretion, in conjunction with written notice provided to the Contractor within 24 hours.
 The Contractor shall be solely responsible for all costs incurred by the Contractor in connection with the stop work order including any overtime or other expenses required to achieve the Material Completion and occupancy date.
 The Contractor may not use Contractor Contingency to offset any costs related to the stop work order.
-The Contractor will not be granted a time extension for work time lost to a stop work order due to any such citation or other noncompliance notice." - ii.
-Non-compliance with any applicable portion of the Clean Water Act, the Georgia Water Quality Control Act, the Georgia Soil Erosion and Sedimentation Act, the Land Disturbance Activities Permit, the NPDES Permit, or any rules, regulations, local ordinances or permits promulgated or issued thereunder, is sufficient cause for the Owner to terminate the Contract for cause per General Requirements 5.3.2 Owner's Right to Declare Default and/or Terminate Contract for Cause.
-The Contractor's failure to correct work for any warnings or citations within the 24 hours is sufficient cause for the Owner to terminate the Contract minate the Contract and/or Terminate the Contract for Cause per General Requirements 5.3.2 Owner's Right to Declare Default and/or Terminate the Contract for Cause per General Requirements 5.3.2 Owner's Right to Declare Default and/or Terminate the Contract for Cause. - iii.
+The Contractor will not be granted a time extension for work time lost to a stop work order due to any such citation or other noncompliance notice." - iii.
+Non-compliance with any applicable portion of the Clean Water Act, the Georgia Water Quality Control Act, the Georgia Soil Erosion and Sedimentation Act, the Land Disturbance Activities Permit, the NPDES Permit, or any rules, regulations, local ordinances or permits promulgated or issued thereunder, is sufficient cause for the Owner to terminate the Contract for cause per General Requirements 5.3.2 Owner's Right to Declare Default and / or Terminate Contract for Cause.
+The Contractor's failure to correct work for any warnings or citations within the 24 hours is sufficient cause for the Owner to terminate the Contract with cause per General Requirements 5.3.2 Owner's Right to Declare Default and / or Terminate Contract for Cause. - iii.
 Contingency or charge the Cost of the Work to pay for any fines, penalties or negotiated settlements. - D. Georgia Environmental Policy Act: In accordance with Georgia state law, a Georgia Environmental Policy Act (GEPA) evaluation was completed and a determination made that the proposed Project will not have any significant adverse environmental impacts.
 The Contractor, in undertaking this work, becomes a steward of air, land, water, plants, animals and environmental, historical and cultural resources.
 As such the Contractor shall perform all work in accordance with local, state and federal rules and regulations governing the protection of these resources.